 The key feature of planned gifts like these is that they allow the donor, as well as The Jewish Center, to benefit.

-We’ve designed this chart to summarize the benefits of some of the main types of charitable gifts.
+We’ve designed a chart to summarize the benefits of some of the main types of charitable gifts.
 Just think of what you want to accomplish with your gift, and there’s a way to do it!
 We’re here to give a confidential answer to any question you may have about planned giving.
 We can review your particular situation in confidence and, with your attorney and/or financial advisors, help you find ways to support The Jewish Center’s future, while at the same time preserving your family’s financial security.
-Please contact the Director of Administration for more information.
+Please contact the Executive Director for the chart, or for more information.
 If you’ve decided to make an after-life gift, we encourage you to complete this Promise Form, which is part of The Jewish Center’s participation the community-wide Life and Legacy program in partnership with the Jewish Commity Foundation of Greater Mercer and the Harold Grinspoon Foundation.